Download a full copy by clicking here

 Post: The Financial Ombudsman Service, Exchange Tower, London, E14 9SR

-As a credit intermediary, TFS has due regard for the FCA’s Principles of Business, its regulations and guidance and strives to satisfy these through its operational practices.
-TFS is focussed on ensuring customers are provided with clear and transparent communication throughout the proposal process.
+As a credit intermediary, HPG has due regard for the FCA’s Principles of Business, its regulations and guidance and strives to satisfy these through its operational practices.
+HPG is focused on ensuring customers are provided with clear and transparent communication throughout the proposal process.

-Where possible, TFS try to avoid multiple contact and correspondence with the customers which may
+Where possible, HPG try to avoid multiple contact and correspondence with the customers which may cause unnecessary confusion.

 Acting as a Credit Broker

-TFS’s aim is to provide competitive finance option(s) for their clients coupled with high customer service and a relevant product range.
-TFS will introduce your proposal to a panel of funders.
+HPG’s aim is to provide competitive finance option(s) for their clients coupled with high customer service and a relevant product range.
+HPG will introduce your proposal to a panel of funders.
 This means sourcing the most suitable funding option available, taking into account the specific circumstances of the transaction, including but not limited to:

 - Speed of decision;

 - Credit considerations;